cpcloud/scourge/README.md

   -c, --constraints TEXT  Additional special software constraints - e.g.,
                           numpy/python.
-  -e, --environment TEXT  Additional environment variables to pass to builds -L, --use-local         Use builds that exist locally if possible.
-Note that
-                          this may slow down build times because packages must be built in topological order with this option set.
-  -j, --jobs INTEGER      Number of workers to use for building -h, --help              Show this message and exit.
+  -e, --environment TEXT  Additional environment variables to pass to builds -j, --jobs INTEGER      Number of workers to use for building -h, --help              Show this message and exit.
 ```

-**NOTE:** The ``--use-local`` flag is not yet implemented.

 ### * `scourge clean`

-This isn't necessary, but can be useful if you want to start from scratch.
+This is useful if you want to start from scratch.
+It removes everything in the
+directory where you ran `scourge init`/`scourge build`.